VIDEOP2R: Video Understanding from Perception to Reasoning: Introduction

 We conduct comprehensive experiments on seven widely used video understanding and reasoning benchmarks~\cite{liu2024tempcompass,zhao2025mmvu,li2024mvbench,qi2025vcr,hu2025video,fu2025video,yang2025thinking}, comparing \textsc{VideoP2R} with representative process-agnostic video RFT baselines~(e.g., Video-R1~\cite{feng2025video} and VideoRFT~\cite{wang2025videorft}).
 Results show that \textsc{VideoP2R} achieves SotA on six out of seven benchmarks, with robust gains of 1.9\%–9.1\% average accuracy over base models across benchmarks.
 Ablation studies further validate the effectiveness of the process-aware modeling and the PA-GRPO.
 In addition, we provide fine-grained analysis of \textsc{VideoP2R}’s perception and PA-GRPO’s improvements over GRPO to support future process-aware research in the video domain.
-Our key contributions are listed as follows: \begin{itemize} \item A novel process-aware video RFT framework, \textbf{\textsc{VideoP2R}}, that models perception and reasoning separately to enhance video reasoning. \item A process-aware RL algorithm based on GRPO, \textbf{PA-GRPO}, that provides separate rewards for perception and reasoning, improving credit assignment in RL. \item An automatic three-step CoT generation pipeline that produces perception and reasoning annotations, yielding \textbf{\textsc{VideoP2R}-CoT-162K} for warm start in SFT. \item Comprehensive evaluation across diverse benchmarks confirms \textsc{VideoP2R}'s SotA performance.
-Further ablations verify the effectiveness of process-aware modeling and PA-GRPO. \end{itemize}
+Our key contributions are: (i) A novel process-aware video RFT framework, \textbf{\textsc{VideoP2R}}, that models perception and reasoning separately to enhance video reasoning. (ii) A process-aware RL algorithm based on GRPO, \textbf{PA-GRPO}, that provides separate rewards for perception and reasoning, improving credit assignment in RL. (iii) An automatic three-step CoT generation pipeline that produces perception and reasoning annotations, yielding \textbf{\textsc{VideoP2R}-CoT-162K} for warm start in SFT. (iv) Comprehensive evaluation confirms \textsc{VideoP2R}'s SotA performance, with ablations verifying the effectiveness of process-aware modeling and PA-GRPO.